 There’s a definite Nordic slant in the use of foraged ingredients and the light, fresh flavours.
 The young team, both in the kitchen and on the floor, have brought distinct energy and flair to this now well-established and deservedly popular venue.

-Choux Wine List
+About the Choux Wine List

 Co-owner Figo van Onna has been a real firebrand for natural wine in Amsterdam, not only focusing the entire list on very low intervention producers (frequently those who work completely without added sulphites) but also promoting the wines via a wine fair and now also an import business.